Why I Built Gluon: From tmux Chaos to AI Agent Orchestration

 What Gluon Actually Is

 Gluon isn't trying to replace Claude Code or rebuild agents.
-It wraps the Claude Agent SDK with orchestration capabilities the SDK doesn't provide.
+It wraps the Claude Agent SDK with the orchestration layer the SDK doesn't provide.

 Think of it as a project manager for AI agents.